Configuring Edge WAF deployments using the Next-Gen WAF control panel

 NOTE

-to 0 if you don't want the WAF to inspect any traffic.
-Alternatively, you can use the control panel to control blocking and logging behavior of an edge security service or to turn off agent configurations entirely.
+As the Edge_Security Edge dictionary no longer uses the DISABLED field, set Enabled to 0 if you don't want the WAF to inspect any traffic.
+Alternatively, you can use the control panel to control blocking and logging behavior of the Edge WAF or to turn off agent configurations entirely.

 Customizing inspection with headers